When Is Duct Leakage Testing Required In Colorado?

 What Counts As A “Pass?”

-• Rough-in test – If the air handler has been installed, leakage must be less than 4 cubic feet per minute, per 100 square feet of conditioned floor area.
+1. Rough-in test – If the air handler has been installed, leakage must be less than or equal to 4 cubic feet per minute, per 100 square feet of conditioned floor area.
 If the air handler is not installed at the time of the test, leakage must be less than or equal to 3 cubic feet per minute, per 100 square feet of conditioned floor area.

-If you do not pass, your ducts may need to be reworked, or sealed, to reduce air leakage and ensure compliance with IECC 2015 standards.
+If you do not pass, your ducts may need to be reworked, or sealed, to reduce air leakage and ensure compliance with the building code in your jurisdiction.
 In many cases, installing AeroSeal can help seal the system, if the ducts have difficulty passing the test.

 Know The Basics About Duct Leakage Testing – And If It’s Required For Your Home!